akiibajin/akiibajin/README.md

 -->
 ![alt text](https://yadotek.com/wp-content/uploads/2020/07/jsposter.jpg)

-🇨🇴 I'm Fullstack Web Developer who lives in Bogota Colombia.
+🇨🇴 I'm Fullstack Web Developer who lives in Bogota, Colombia.
-🕺 I love dancing because it's a way to try a world of dance steps ✍️ The same way I feel when I develop a website, I have a lot of ways or steps to make possible any Idea!.
+🕺 I love dancing because it's a way to try a world of dance steps ✍️ The same way I feel when develop a website, I have a lot of ways or steps to make any Idea!.
-🧑‍🎓 For that reason I'm continue learning and making new projects, I love the challenge of doing the client requests possible.
+🧑‍🎓 For that reason I'm continue learning and making new projects, I love the challenge of doing all possible.
 ### Here My Skills↓↓↓ 📶
 ```javascript
 export const Profile =()=>{